ycheung5/cancersubtyper/README.md

 **⚠️ This is optional and only needed if you have an NVIDIA GPU.**

+By default, the application runs without GPU support.
 If you have an NVIDIA GPU and want to use it for faster processing:

+#### Enable GPU Support:

 1. **Install NVIDIA Container Toolkit:**
    - Linux: Follow instructions at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html